 You could write whole books on the full scope of onboarding—people have if you’re into that sort of thing—but let’s stick to Tools4ever’s expertise on the IT-side of this process.
 We specialize in optimizing the business and IT processes that ensure users’ access to network resources like applications and file shares.

 When a new employee starts a job that requires access to a computer or email, they’ll need an account—likely in Active Directory or Google G Suite.
-Some organizations set all of that up by hand, which takes a lot of time.
+Some organizations create and provision all of these accounts and resources by hand, which takes a lot of time.
 Those who work with Tools4ever automate the process, and everything is created in a snap.
 Either way, once the new user accounts and passwords are set up, it’s time for the riskiest part of any onboarding plan: the hand-off.

 Many organizations use an easily-deciphered default password formula when creating new accounts.
 For example, the first two letters of your first name, your birth year, and your last name may generate “St1986Smith”.
 If someone can recognize the formula, they can guess the password for a new account before that user gets to login for the very first time.
 If some social engineering or a cursory Google and Facebook search can give you all the relevant details for an easily cracked password formula, can you really call it secure?

 Some organizations even use the same default password for every single account generated for a new user (e.g. “Passw0rd123”).
 With that practice, it doesn’t matter if a malicious individual can crack your password formula or dig up some generic info.
 If everyone has the exact same password for their initial login, everyone in your organization knows what Bob’s password is before he gets a chance to show up at work and make a new one.